Skip to main content

 What M4 electives would you recommend to a student who is interested in pursuing your specialty?

-We recommend dermatology and at least one medicine specialty.
+We recommend at least one medicine subspecialty.
 Feinberg students are usually well prepared for their medicine residency due required experiences in sub-I, ICU and emergency medicine.

 Does your specialty recommend doing away rotations?